fijimunkii/realtime.js/README.md

 }
 setTimeout(function(){alert("It's 10am!")}, millisTill10);
 ```
 But, what if you wanted a different function run every 5 minutes?
 That's a lot of copy and pasting.
-Luckily, I've done the hard work and felt like sharing.
-Feel free to optimize my code.
+My code is quite verbose, I have repeated myself a lot.
+There's definitely a way to generate a method and then loop through a javascript object containing the times.
+Please help me figure this out.